-During the summer and fall quarters, high-quality exhibitions are sponsored by the Department and are presented to engage the university and wider community in stimulating dialogue facilitated by historical and contemporary visual language and culture.
-In addition, the Gallery annually presents three MFA shows:
+In addition to our MFA shows, high-quality exhibitions are sponsored by the department and are presented to engage the university and wider community in stimulating dialogue facilitated by historical and contemporary visual language and culture.

-Each year, PhD candidates in Art History collaborate with the 2nd year Art Practice students to produce an exhibition catalog to pair with the Thesis exhibition.
+Each year, PhD candidates in Art History collaborate with the 2nd year Art Practice MFA students to produce an exhibition catalog to pair with the MFA Thesis exhibition.

 Stanford Art Gallery is free and open to all.